KevinKra/My_notes/AWS/Guru_path/DynamoDB/Database Fundamentals/notes.md

 - What is soft state?
 - What is eventual consistency?
 - What sacrifices does ACID make and how does it limit scalability in relation to BASE design?

+## NoSQL Key-Value stores

+- Data is stored in Key-Value pairs (duh.)
+- The Key _must be unique_.
+Generally the key is only value in which data retrieval operations can function on.
+Except those that due full-data scans, though those are very inefficient.
+- The Value contains the data.
+- The Value is generally schema-less during the whole life-cycle of the data.
+- **The value block can, in some cases, can contain attributes.** This practice is not standard across all NoSQL designs.
+- In a _pure_ key-value store, their value is an atomic **opaque blob** of data and the database engine cannot perform any meaningful operations on it.
+- Attributes can be simple types, or even complex types like lists/arrays, and some can even hold nested value types.
+- Some key/value databases only have keys and values, others can group keys and value into **perceived tables.** These tables do not have the inbuilt explicit/implicit/assumed relationships.
+You cannot run SQL queries against them.
+Though, they are very lightweight, super fast, and scale very well horizontally as the key space can be split over several servers.

+## Document DBs

+> Their design is converging with Key-Value stores

+- At a very high level, Document DB stores are very similar to NoSQL Key-Value stores.
+But the values, or **documents**, are stored in a structured document encoding such as XML, JSON, or BSON (a binary version of JSON.)
+In a Document stored DB, the key value would be encoded as a document with its value comprised of **rich data**.
+The rich structure, essentially an object of key-values itself, is what makes document stores different than NoSQL Key-Value stores.
+- The rich data allows for data structures to be _nested_ within document stores.
+- Some high level differences, **the Document is the aggregate.** You work with document objects, your data model is documents, and you interact with documents.
+When it comes to scaling, the database spreads documents across its partitions, servers, or nodes.
+- You should use document stores if you're working with data that can be grouped in a document.
+- Document stores are not suitable for large-scale social networks or location aware applications with massive social components.
+- Unlike pure key-value stores you _can_ interact with the document structure.
+You search all documents for certain values for instance.
+Documents can be interacted with based on certain attributes and some documents can even be built based on certain attribute values.
+- Able to reference other documents.
+Allows for basic system of relationship or attachment reuse.
+- All documents need a unique key.
+- MongoDB is a popular Document DB.

+## Column Family DBs

+- Data is grouped and stored around columns and not rows.

+### Row vs Column

+#### Rows
+- Row base databases are much better at single record processing.
+Better for smaller databases.
+- Not suitable for large scale or high frequency row-subset queries, ex: a few fields are required over every row or SQL aggregate functions are used requiring them to traverse over every row and waste data retrieval allocation.

+#### Columns
+- Faster and more efficient data access if you don't operate at an object level, If you need to update values across objects and aggregates a column based data-store is more efficient.
+- Improved compression, values stored in columns are of the same type and often have very few distinct values relative to the amount of relative data rows being considered.
+- Better Parallel Processing - Columns can be partitioned can individually or in groups and can be run on several discrete nodes.
+DB platform can partition queries so that dedicated resources handle processing of operations on specific columns.
+- Generally used when huge quantities of data need to be stored for later aggregate based analysis.